 The ‘If’ Trap: How it’s Sabotaging Your Sales Demos

-Do you want a telltale sign that your sales demos aren’t very good?
+Do you want a telltale sign that your product demos aren’t very good?
 Listen to how many times you say “if.”

 Every time you say “if”, add 10 points.
 If you collect 20 or more points, you’re doing a terrible job.
 That’s how bad it is if you’re using “if” more than once in your demos.

 I’m sure many of you are wondering what saying “if” has to do with delivering a good sales demo.